vloebel/team-manager/README.md

   * [Questions](#Questions)
   * [License](#License)
   ## Installation
-  Requires node.js and inquirer for prompting user input.
+  In addition to the applicaton files, this program requires node.js and inquirer for prompting user input.
   ## Usage
   run with 'node index" from the command line where the js files and libraries are installed
-  ## Contributing
-  roster could be expanded to include multiple managers and departments by adding higher levels of organization.

   ## Testing
   _tests_ folder contains an existing test package.
 Install "jest" in the program directory to run tests.
   ## Questions